architectophile/node-typescript-eslint-prettier/README.md

 ## Introduction

 This is a sample project with `Node.js`, `TypeScript` and `ESLint`.
 It contains basic building, development, and production environment settings for a Node.js with TypeScript application.
-You can use this as a reference implementation to start your Node.js with TypeScript project.
+You can use this as a reference implementation to start your Node.js with TypeScript and ESLint project.
 And you can also lint the code and fix it using `ESLint`.
 Check the scripts in `package.json` file for linting.

 <br/>